neomutt/neomutt/contrib/keybase/README.md

 Then pipe ("|") it through the one of the scripts. (like "pgpverify.sh" or "decrypt.sh")

 Please note, using an attachment is very important when decrypting emails that include html.
-The scripts are unable to seperate html and text.
+The scripts are unable to separate html and text.

 Make sure that the attachment is "text/plain" rather than "text/html".